aragon/developer-portal/docs/core/03-reference-guide/framework/dao/DAOFactory.md

 #### external function `createDao`

-Creates a new DAO and setup a number of plugins.
+Creates a new DAO, registers it on the  DAO registry, and installs a list of plugins via the plugin setup processor.

 ```solidity
 function createDao(struct DAOFactory.DAOSettings _daoSettings, struct DAOFactory.PluginSettings[] _pluginSettings) external returns (contract DAO createdDao)